 Business transfers If we sell our business to a third party, or go through a corporate reorganisation, this will involve the transfer of our corresponding human resources records (including recruitment records), to the new undertaking for them to use in the same way as set out in this privacy notice.

 6. WHERE THE PERSONAL DATA IS STORED AND SENT

-Our group company, Credit Karma, Inc., is based in the US.
-To the extent that we transfer your personal data to the US we will put in place a data sharing agreement based on the standard contractual clauses approved by the European Commission to legitimize international data transfers.
+Our parent company, Credit Karma, Inc., is based in the US.
+When we transfer your personal data to the US, this will be in accordance with a data sharing agreement based on the standard contractual clauses approved by the European Commission.

 7. HOW LONG THE PERSONAL DATA IS KEPT FOR

 To enable us to deal with any queries or issues that may arise from the job application process, we will, unless otherwise stated in this privacy notice, retain your personal details in our records for a period of six months from the date that we formally notify you of our decision.
-Certain details, such as name and disability adjustments might be retained for longer for regulatory reasons and potential litigation up to 3 years.
-In addition, we may also keep certain details, such as name and reasons for an unsuccessful application, in case you apply again in the future, for up to one year from the date that we formally notify you of our decision.
-If your application is successful, to ensure business continuity, we will transfer these records to your employee file upon commencement of employment.
+Certain details, such as name and adjustments for disability or health conditions might be retained for longer for regulatory reasons and potential litigation up to six years.

 8. YOUR RIGHTS IN RESPECT OF THE PERSONAL DATA THAT WE HOLD ABOUT YOU

 You have several different rights in relation to the personal data that we hold about you.
 These are briefly described below.
-To discuss or exercise these rights, please use the contact details set out in section1.
+To discuss or exercise these rights, please contact us using the details above.